scaffold-eth/se-2-challenges/README.md

 ![multisig-4](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/f8ef3f85-c543-468f-a008-6c4c8b9cf20a)

-You will see the new transaction in the pool (this is all off-chain).
+You will see the new transaction in the pool (this is all offchain).

-ℹ You won't be able to sign it because on creation it already has one signature (from the frontend account).
+You won't be able to sign it because on creation it already has one signature (from the frontend account).

 > Click on the ellipsses button [...] to read the details of the transaction.